torvalds/linux/Documentation/process/maintainer-tip.rst

 Constants
 ^^^^^^^^^

-Please do not use literal (hexa)decimal numbers in code or initializers.
+Please do analt use literal (hexa)decimal numbers in code or initializers.
 Either use proper defines which have descriptive names or consider using an enum.